emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>

-Many datasets were too large to process on excel and even too large to properly process on either Rstudio and BigQuery.
-Additionally, there were a few datasets that were too inconsistent and incomplete to accurately deduct any type of analysis.
-Also, there were a ferw datasets that contained repetitive data and overlapped with other existing datasets.
-For example, dailyCalories_merged, dailyIntensities_merged adn dailySteps_merged overlapped with dailyActivity_merged which included all the information on those three files and then some.
-Therefore those three were dropped and only dailyActivity_merged would continue to be analyzed.
-Any datasets that met the criteria describes above were dropped from further exploration (red).
-Datasets that were eligible for proper processing were uplodaed into BigQueary and further processed
+Many of the original datasets were too large to be processed efficiently using Excel, RStudio, or even BigQuery.
+In addition, several datasets were too inconsistent or incomplete to support any meaningful analysis.
+Some also contained repetitive or overlapping information.
+For instance, dailyCalories_merged, dailyIntensities_merged, and dailySteps_merged all overlapped with dailyActivity_merged, which already included the same data and more.
+As a result, those files were removed, and only dailyActivity_merged was kept for further analysis.

+Any datasets that were incomplete, redundant, or too large to process were excluded from further exploration (as shown on the right).
+The remaining datasets (listed on the left) were uploaded into BigQuery for continued analysis.

 <div style="display: flex; justify-content: space-between; gap: 40px;">